Course Details

 Domestic Students

-• with a minimum total of 48 credits at Level 2 in four subjects including at least 12 credits in mathematics (preferably achievement standards is algebra, calculus, or trigonometry);
+• A minimum total of 48 credits at Level 2 in four subjects, including at least 12 credits in mathematics (preferably achievement standards in algebra, calculus or trigonometry); and

-• including a minimum of 10 literacy credits at Level 1 or higher (for those who achieved NCEA level 2 before 2013) Equivalent qualifications (i.e., International Baccalaureate or Cambridge); or
+• 10 literacy credits at Level 1 or higher (for those who achieved NCEA Level 2 before 2013).

-• Equivalent credits from appropriate trades training and/or demonstrated skills and experience; and
+• Equivalent credits from appropriate trades training and/or demonstrated skills and experience.

 International Students